wangguohao-github/project_gazebo_aruco/README.md

 This tutorial project simulates a drone detecting and following aruco fiducial markers.

-This project is based on aerostack2 drone flying framework which uses ROS2 but has a nice python api
+This project is based on aerostack2 drone flying framework which uses ROS2 but has a nice python api.

 Tutorial is [here](https://ucl-delta.github.io/project_gazebo_aruco/)

 ## Usage

-To avoid any unforeseeable problems with running this project in windows and Mac os system and make you stuck, we only recommand using Linux system.
+To avoid any unforeseeable problems with running this project in windows and Mac os system that get you stuck, we recommand using Linux system.
 It could make things easier and let you and us focus more on the real work rather than making things working.
-If you are windows or Mac users, follow the following instructions.
+If you are windows or Mac os users, follow the following instructions.
 - will add linux installtion instruction here for both windows and mac users.

 <!--- - Windows: Docker and Docker with VNC (You will need the WSL2 backend)